Minsifye/Identifying-Suspicious-Activities-in-Financial-Data/README.md

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

-You can find the dataset here customer_transaction.csv, this dataset is created based on my prior work experience to mimic real world data.
+You can find the dataset here customer_transaction.csv, this dataset is fabricated based on my prior work experience to simulate real transactional data.
 Feel free to use the code here as you would like!